Izzywa/OnBeat/README.md

         - This file is linked to the HTML page to apply styling to the application.

         #### index.scss
-        - Styling of the application is written in Sass in this file, then compiled into the [index.css](#indexcss) file
+        - Styling of the application is written in Sass in this file, then compiled into the [index.css](#indexcss) file.
         </details>

         #### frontend/main.js